xxcandiez/ml/concrete/concrete_problems_in_ui_testing.md

 ```
 const documentNamesContainer = () => $('#allDocuments')// element that contains of all document names in text

 assert.isTrue(documentNamesContainer().getText().contains(`${id} ${name}`))
 ```

+Now that we have this test case on our create-document functionality, IF this test case passes THEN our create-document functionality is definitely working, and the contrapositive also holds, right?
+Well actually that's necessarily true, and you may already have reasons in mind about what may go wrong and we will explore further in the next section.

 ### Reliability and Continuous Delivery
 - incompatibility with continuous delivery (reliability and run time)